jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `Response` class (returned by most requests methods) is replaced by a subclass that modifies the `json()` method.
 When the response contents are not valid JSON a `ValueError` is raised instead of `JSONDecodeError` to match the behavior of micropython's `urequests`.
 There are no other differences.

+## vfs module

+The micropython `vfs` module contains filesystem methods.
+Only the `mount` method is used (`core/boot.py`), this is mocked to do nothing in the mocked environment.

 ## Webrepl module

 The webrepl mock has no functionality, it simply contains a `start` method which creates a socket in the `listen_s` attribute.
 This allows tests to detect if webrepl has been started.